ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 If Message Framers are used (see {{framing}}), they MUST be added to the Preconnection during pre-establishment.

-## Specifying Endpoints {#Endpointspec}
+## Specifying Endpoints {#endpointspec}

-The Transport Services API uses the Local Endpoint and Remote Endpoint objects to refer to the Endpoints of a Connection.
+The Transport Services API uses the Local Endpoint and Remote Endpoint objects to refer to the endpoints of a Connection.
 Endpoints can be created as either remote or local:

 ~~~